-After my university exam period, I applied for a volunteer programme and was really looking forward to my new volunteering experience in Ghana.
+After my university exam period, I applied for a volunteer programme and was looking forward to my new volunteering experience in Ghana.
 We had a good flight from Zurich to Lisbon and from there to Accra and it took us only ten hours.
-Especially on our second flight I met a few interesting people.
-Everybody was so friendly, and they wanted to know more what we are going to do in the next three weeks in the Volta region.
+Especially on our second flight, I met a few interesting people.
+Everybody was so friendly, and they wanted to know more about what we are going to do in the next three weeks in the Volta region.
 A man from Ruanda who teaches in a University in Ghana even invited me to his home.
-This shows how open African people are and that they want that one feels like at home.
-After our flights Samuel our coordinator in Ghana, picked us at the airport up and together, we drove to a nice small hotel in the capital.
+This shows how open and hospitable African people are.
+After our flights Samuel our coordinator in Ghana picked us at the airport up and together, we drove to a nice small hotel in the capital.

 On Monday we started our day early in the morning.
-Samuel gave us the most important information about Ghana and what we must do if we have any problem.
-After that we went to the probably most chaotic city I have seen so far.
-I expected that Accra and whole Ghana are different than Europe but not that different.
-In my case the city was a bit overwhelming, but definitely worth it.
+Samuel gave us the most important information about Ghana and what we must do if we have any problems.
+After that, we went to the probably most chaotic city I have seen so far.
+I expected that Accra and the whole of Ghana are different from Europe but not that different.
+In my case, the city was a bit overwhelming but worth it.

 Tuesday was our travel day to Adaklu Waya where the school and our host family are located.
-It took us quite a long time going to this place, but I liked to meet Ghanaian people in the bus and to see the landscape.
+It took us quite a long time going to this place, but I liked to meet Ghanaian people on the bus and to see the landscape.
 In the early evening, we finally arrived at the village centre of our new home.
-Our host sister directly welcomed us so warmly that I felt from the first moment on like at home.
-I think you could not have a better host sister like her, and she is even the best cooker if you like spicy food.
+Our host sister welcomed us so warmly that I felt at home.
+I don’t think you can have a better host sister like her, and she is even the best cook if you like spicy food.

-Samuel (coordinator) thought that we would just meet the kids and see the school on Wednesday but at the end all the volunteers ended up teaching.
-This was a challenge because none of us had prepared lessons so we had to improvise.
-The teachers are nice, but the communication can be a difficulty because of the language barrier.
-Most of the kids spoke good English, but especially the younger ones do not know how to read nor write better.
+Samuel (coordinator) thought that we would just meet the kids and see the school on Wednesday but in the end, all the volunteers ended up assisting in teaching.
+This was a bit of a challenge for me because I had not prepared lessons and had to improvise.
+The teachers are nice, but the communication can be difficult due to the language barrier.
+Most of the kids spoke good English, except for some of the younger ones who did not know how to read nor write properly.

-Arrival: We arrived to the Accra airport, where we were welcomed by our cheerful guide Samuel.
+Arrival: We arrived at the Accra airport, where we were welcomed by our cheerful guide and coordinator, Samuel.
 Because we arrived late, he drove us immediately to the hotel, where we spent the first night.
 The hotel was quite nice, we had a shower and a comfortable bed.
-Second day, we woke up and went for breakfast in the hotel, however the lady in charge of breakfast preparation did not make it to work that day, so we had to go to another place instead.
+The second day, we woke up and went for breakfast in the hotel, however the lady in charge of breakfast preparation did not make it to work that day, so we had to go to another place instead.
 Later, we went to explore Accra.
-I must admit that I experienced a little cultural shock as the city was very chaotic and noisy to the extent that I did not expect.
+I must admit that I experienced a little cultural shock as the city was very chaotic and noisy to an extent that I did not expect.
 Fortunately, the next day, we travelled to our final destination, Adaklu Waya, where we are volunteering.
-Adaklu Waya seemed from the first sight much better than Accra.
-From my point of view, people there are generally living in much better conditions, it’s quite a calm village (except of daily morning singing starting around 5 a.m.) and people are much friendlier (majority of the inhabitants is waving at us every time we pass by).
-Since the first day, our host sister Cynthia has been taking a really good care of us, which I really appreciate, and I am thankful for.
-She prepares us every day a breakfast, lunch and a dinner, all of them are always very tasty.
-Cynthia is a very smart friendly girl with a big smile on her face, who is always willing to help us.
+Adaklu Waya seemed from first sight much better than Accra.
+From my point of view, people there are generally living in much better conditions, it’s quite a calm village (except for daily morning singing starting around 5 a.m.) and people are much friendlier (majority of the inhabitants wave at us every time we pass by).
+Since the first day, our host sister Cynthia took really good care of us, which I am thankful for.
+She prepared us everyday breakfast, lunch and dinner, all of which were always very tasty.
+Cynthia is a very smart friendly girl with a big smile on her face, who is always willing to help.

-School: First day at school was one big surprise.
+School: The first day at school was one big surprise.
 We went there expecting that we will just look around, get familiar with the classes and generally get to know how it works there.
 However, I was very surprised when a teacher immediately asked me to take her class.
-Totally unprepared, I started improvising.
-As travelling is my favorite hobby, I started teaching geography, namely continents and states in 5th– 6th class (age 12-15).
-So, at the end, the first day ended up very well.
-I really like working with the kids, because they pay attention, listen and most of the times do what I tell them, so they behave very well, which makes managing bigger classes (around 25 children) much easier.
-However, there are also some problems such differenting between continents, states and cities.
-The children are also not really aware of how the world looks like on the map.
+Unprepared, I started improvising.
+As travelling is my favourite hobby, I started teaching geography, namely continents and states in the 5th– 6th class (age 12-15).
+So, in the end, the first day ended up very well.
+I like working with the kids because they pay attention, listen and most of the time do what I tell them.
+They behave very well, which makes managing bigger classes (around 25 children) much easier.
+However, there are also some problems such as differentiating between continents, states and cities.
+The children are also not aware of how the world looks like on the map.
 Therefore, I was repeating the lecture we did on my first day until Friday to make sure that they remember.
-Unfortunately, I am not 100% sure if I have succeeded, because many children do not think for themselves, but copy one from another or from their notes without thinking what they are actually writing.
+Unfortunately, I am not 100% sure if I have succeeded, because many children do not think for themselves, but copy one from another or their notes without thinking about what they are writing.